 Our semi-annual Enterprise Risk Assessment survey is utilized to prioritize risks and opportunities ("R/Os").
 The survey provides critical information regarding opportunities and key business risks which could impact our ability to achieve our primary business objectives, including our sustainability initiatives.
-As part of our R/O identification process, our executive team, as well as all senior vice presidents, review the prior year's top risks and determine if any risks should be removed in the current period.
-The group then assesses other potential risks that should be added to the risk universe, and assesses potential opportunities as well.
+As part of our R/O identification process, our executive team, as well as all senior vice presidents, review the prior year's top R/Os and determine if any should be removed from the current period, and assesses other potential R/Os that should be added to the universe.
 For each of the R/Os identified, the impact, likelihood, and directional trend is assessed.
 The risks are then assessed based on residual risk, which is the remaining risk after consideration of mitigating controls currently in place.
-After survey the information is evaluated, a facilitated session is held to discuss the survey results as well as mitigating activities and the controls in place within the Company.
+After the survey information is evaluated, a facilitated session is held to discuss the results as well as mitigating activities and the controls in place within the Company.

 Finally, a summary of the survey results is presented to the Board of Directors for strategic prioritization.

 Additionally, in 2014, our Sustainability Committee completed a Strategic Sustainability Survey aimed at identifying and prioritizing key areas of focus with respect to sustainability.
 The core aspects of the Survey were assessed based on our ability to deliver strategy and create long-term value for our stakeholders.
 In our process of prioritization, we also factored in our level of control over each individual aspect.
-The results from this Survey were integrated into our reporting strategy for this year.
+The results from this Survey were integrated into our reporting strategy for 2014 and 2015, and the survey will be re-assessed and re-deployed in 2016.